borrom-dev/apirails/README.md

 # Restfull With Rails

-Welcome to Resfull development with rails 5, Our goal is to find a better way of development Resfull Api using RubyonRails.
+Welcome to Resfull development with rails 5, Our goal is to find a better way to develop Resfull Api using RubyonRails with best practice in mind.

 ## AccesToken